aws-controllers-k8s/community/docs/content/docs/tutorials/memorydb-example.md

 To create a Amazon MemoryDB Cluster, create a `Cluster` custom resource.
 The examples below shows how to provision a Amazon MemoryDB Cluster :
 * The first example creates a Amazon MemoryDB Cluster in default VPC
 * The second example creates a Amazon MemoryDB Cluster in specific VPC subnets and security groups.
 You may choose any option from these examples.
+You can check more [yaml examples](https://github.com/aws-controllers-k8s/examples/tree/main/resources/memorydb/v1alpha1) of all MemoryDB resources.

 #### Create Amazon MemoryDB Cluster in default VPC
 The following YAML creates a MemoryDB Cluster using the default VPC subnets and security group.